jon-wei/druid/docs/content/tutorials/tutorial-tranquility.md

 layout: doc_page
 ---

-# Tutorial: Load streaming data with Tranquility
+# Tutorial: Load streaming data with HTTP push

 ## Getting started

-This tutorial shows you how to load streaming data into Druid using Tranquility Server.
+This tutorial shows you how to load streaming data into Druid using HTTP push via Tranquility Server.

 [Tranquility Server](https://github.com/druid-io/tranquility/blob/master/docs/server.md) allows a stream of data to be pushed into Druid using HTTP POSTs.